 It’s loaded with features and you won’t find a backpack that holds a load closer to your body.
 I put this bag through the ringer on our last trip and it passed with flying colours.

-This bag retails for between $150 – $180 and you can pick one up on Amazon.
+This bag retails for between $130 – $180.
+Click here to see the latest price and read reviews on Amazon.

-Check out Dariece’s review of her backpack, the Osprey Kestrel 32 – another great bag!
+Check out Dariece’s review of her backpack, the Osprey Kestrel 32 – another great backpack!
+Also, have a look at our latest post Best Travel Backpacks 2017: The Ultimate Buyer’s Guide